Mindful Self-Compassion training offered in Wenatchee.

 International Seminars Group (ISG) is approved by the American Psychological Association to provide continuing education programs for psychologists.
 ISG maintains responsibility for its programs and its content.
 The Washington State Board of Certified Counselors, Washington State Board of Social Workers, and Washington State Board of Marriage and Family Therapists do not provide pre-approval for classes.
 These boards frequently accept courses from APA-approved sponsors.

 International Seminars Group (ISG) is approved by the Florida Board of Nursing to provide continuing education programs for nurses.
 ISG maintains responsibility for its programs and its content.
 The Washington State Board of nursing does not provide pre-approval for classes.
 This board frequently accepts courses approved by other state boards of nursing.

 More Details & Registration:

-For full details, and to register for CE credits, please visit ISG's CE credit registration page.
+For full details please visit our CE credit information page.

 Our other Classes, Workshops, and Retreats See our entire schedule of classes, workshops, and retreats.